sajjjadayobi/PersianQA/README.md

 ## Models

-Currently, two models on [Hugging Face](https://huggingface.co/SajjadAyoubi/) are using the dataset.
+Currently, two models on [HuggingFace🤗](https://huggingface.co/SajjadAyoubi/) are using the dataset.

 - [bert-base-fa-qa](https://huggingface.co/SajjadAyoubi/bert-base-fa-qa)
   -  fine-tuned with PersianQA